 The Market Research Industry Is In The Dock Over UK General Election Polls

-The shock result of the the UK general election has again called into question the market research industry’s ability to accurately predict real behaviour.
+The shock result of the the 2015 UK general election and the EU referendum called into question the market research industry’s ability to accurately predict future behaviour.
 Is this an example of an outdated and flawed measurement method being shown to be incapable of delivering the insights it is meant to provide?
 Is it time for a fundamental review of pre-election polling methods?

-The reasons for pre-election opinion polls potentially being inaccurate are not new.
-They are well understood in the industry, but some have become more challenging with recent political events in the UK.
+The reasons for pre-election opinion polls potentially being inaccurate are nothing new.
+They are well understood in the industry, but until recently little has been done to address these issues.

-Exit polls of course have the advantage that they ask people about how they have just voted.
-Pre-election polls are just taking a snap-shot of voting intentions which may not be a true reflection of actual behaviour.
+Exit polls have the advantage that they ask people about how they have just voted.
+Pre-election polls are just taking a snap-shot of voting intentions which may not be a true reflection of actual future behaviour.

 Further, how pollsters define a “likely voter” varies and may be determined by whether they voted in the last election.
 But this is often based upon self-reporting which is not always accurate.
 In other instances people are simply asked if they plan to vote.

 However, different companies by definition do have their own methodologies and this lack of consistency may again lead to differing results.
-For example, for telephone polls how are the phone numbers sourced and how are they selected?
+For example, for telephone polls, how are phone numbers sourced and how how many attempts are made to interview a respondent?

 Given the inherent limitations of pre-election polls and the lack of consistency in how they are conducted and analysed there is certainly a need for a review of their usage during election campaigns.
 Greater disclosure of how polls are conducted and results are processed may also help with this process.